dominodatalab/cucu/README.md

 4. Does fuzzy matching to approximate actions of a real user
 5. Provides many steps out of the box
 6. Makes it easy to create **customized** steps
-7. Enables heirarchal configuration and env var **and CLI arg overrides**
+7. Enables hierarchical configuration and env var **and CLI arg overrides**
 8. Comes with a linter that is **customizable**

 ## Supporting docs